A universal implementation of radiative effects in neutrino event generators

 \section{Validation}

 We validated this radiative correction procedure, detailed in Sec.~\ref{sec:proofprincpile}, by comparing it to a \texttt{SIMC} Monte Carlo~\cite{SIMC}, to a radiated GENIE calculation, and to Jefferson Lab (JLab) Hall C 10.6~GeV H$(e,e')$ data~\cite{HALLC}.
 The main difference between the two simulations is in their treatment of the detected outgoing electron.
 The \texttt{SIMC} includes multiple scattering of the detected electron in the electron spectrometer and the effects of finite detector resolution.
 We accounted for these effects in the GENIE calculation by smearing the detected electron momentum using a simple Gaussian function.
 In order to compare both simulations, we scale each prediction by the integral of the corresponding unradiated distributions, which are unweighted.
 The data is scaled by its integral.
-The results from Fig.~\ref{fig:Validation_SIMC} show excellent agreement between the radiated GENIE, the \texttt{SIMC} calculation and Hall C data~\cite{HALLC}.
+The results from Fig.~\ref{fig:Validation_SIMC} shows a considerable improvement between the radiated GENIE, the \texttt{SIMC} calculation and Hall C data~\cite{HALLC}.
 Differences due to the different treatment of the experimental resolution exist mostly at the peaks of the distributions ($0.91 < W_{reco} < 0.96 GeV$), which differ even before accounting for radiative effects.
 This also affects the unradiated \texttt{SIMC} distribution, which has a small tail at $W_{reco}>0.96$~GeV due to the experimental resolution treatment.
 Consequently, it also has a small effect on the the \texttt{SIMC} radiative tail.